You are here

 Why it works

-Ask your students to find out the difference between more confused words, e.g. 'university' and 'college'.
+Ask your students to find out the difference between more pairs of words, e.g. 'university' and 'college'.
 Give each student different pairs of words to research.
 These pairs of words will depend on their ability.